prebid/go-gdpr/README.md

 )

 func DemoConsentStringParsing() {
-  consentString := "BONciguONcjGKADACHENAOLS1rAHDAFAAEAASABQAMwAeACEAFw"
+	encodedString := "BONciguONcjGKADACHENAOLS1rAHDAFAAEAASABQAMwAeACEAFw"
 	data, _ := base64.RawURLEncoding.DecodeString(encodedString)

 	consent, err := vendorconsent.Parse(data)
 	if err != nil {
 		log.Printf("Data was not a valid consent string: %v", err) return
 	}

-  log.Printf("There are %d vendors in this consent string.", consent.MaxVendorID()) log.Printf("This consent string refers to version %d of the Global Vendor List.", consent.VendorListVersion()) log.Printf("Vendor %d has the user's consent? %t", 3, consent.HasConsent(3)) }
+	log.Printf("There are %d vendors in this consent string.", consent.MaxVendorID()) log.Printf("This consent string refers to version %d of the Global Vendor List.", consent.VendorListVersion()) log.Printf("Vendor %d has the user's consent? %t", 3, consent.VendorConsent(3)) }
 ```